Zilliqa/zilliqa-developer/products/developer-portal-zq2/docs/ecosystem/ecosystem.md

 This page collects information about parts of the Zilliqa ecosystem useful for developers.

 You should look to the [main Zilliqa website](https://zilliqa.com/) to provide information on the ecosystem more widely.
+Our [coingecko](https://www.coingecko.com/en/coins/zilliqa) page has general information about our token, and developer tools and SDKs can be found on the [sdk](/sdk/) page.

 Unless specified otherwise, all addresses given here are Zilliqa mainnet addresses.
 Note that unless specified otherwise, Zilliqa *DOES NOT MAKE ANY REPRESENTATIONS ABOUT THESE SITES OR CONTRACTS*.
 You use them entirely at your own risk and you are encouraged to do your own research to satisfy yourself that they meet your needs and risk profile.